jleung51/scripts/README.md

 # MP3 Formatter

-Python 3 script to rename MP3 files to the format `Artist - Title.mp3`.
+Python 3 script to rename MP3 files to the format `Artist - Title.mp3`, and ID3-tag the MP3 files with the corresponding title and artist.

 ## Usage